What options does PRTG provide?

 The following actions are available:

-- scrolls left and scrolls right on the time axis.
-The scrolled time depends on the selected graph.
+- moves the graph to the left and moves the graph to the right on the time axis.
+The time interval on which the graph moves depends on the selected graph.

 - zooms in to and zooms out of the graph.
 The displayed time depends on the selected graph.
 For example, you can zoom in to a 30-day graph so that it shows data for 6 days.